KasjanK/bookbot/README.md

-BookBot is my first project!
+Bookbot is my first project!

+Bookbot counts words and each character from books.